Student Activities Office Grants

 • Any request to move the date of a Student Activities Office Grant funded event must be approved by the Student Activities Office Grants Team prior to the event’s date.

-• Failure to communicate by this deadline may result in an automatic forfeiture of the Student Activities Office grant award.
+• Failure to communicate by the scheduled event date may result in an automatic forfeiture of the Student Activities Office grant award.

 Fund and Budget